-According to Reporting Communiqué, transfer of trade data should be displayed according to The Law on Protection of Personal Data, No: 6698 (Data Protection Law) which has been released in Official Gazette on 24th March 2016.
+According to Reporting Communiqué, transfer of trade data should ve displayed according to The Law on Protection of Personal Data, No: 6698 (Data Protection Law) which has been released in Official Gazette on 7th April 2016.

+"Standing consent" is not specifically regulated in the Data Protection Law.
+Trade data of the counterparties, however, is classified as personal data pursuant to the Law.
 According to the Law, personal data cannot be transferred abroad without data subject giving his consent which is freely given, specific and informed.
 A transfer of personal data to a third country may take place where the Personal Data Protection Board has decided that the third country in question ensures an adequate level of protection.
-Such a transfer shall not require any specific authorization.
-In the absence of such decision, personal data may be transferred to a third country only if the controllers or processors both in Turkey and in the third country provide a written pledge of adequate protection, and on condition that Personal Data Protection Board approves the transfer.
+Such a transfer shall not require any specific authorisation.
+In the absence of such decision, personal data may be transferred to a third country provide a written pledge of adequate protection, and on condition that Personal Data Protection Board approves the transfer.